Sexual Misconduct Formal Investigation Process

-- You are a student, employee, or are participating in a university program and activity
+- You are a USU student, employee, or are participating in a university educational program or activity

-- The individual who is alleged to have committed the sexual misconduct is a student or employee
+- The individual who is alleged to have committed the sexual misconduct is connected to USU (i.e. as a student or employee)

-- The incident occurred in a university program or activity
+- In a university educational program or activity or

 You will need to schedule an intake with an Office of Equity supportive measures specialist to begin the formal investigation process.